cwinkelmann/Semantic_Segmentation_of_dead_trees/README.md

 # Semantic Segmentation of Dead Trees

-Reproduction of master thesis using pytorch
+Reproduction of master thesis using pytorch using claude.ai

 Install requirements.txt first
 ```shell